Prior to Applying

 General Clark Study Abroad Application Forms

-The application forms below for approval to study abroad are in fillable format.
-They should be completed and submitted in hard copy as noted on your application checklist.
+The forms below are required for approval to study abroad and should be completed and submitted in hard copy as noted on your application checklist.
 Note that not all forms listed are required for all programs.

-Generally Clark study abroad application forms are kept on file for only two semesters after a student returns from their program abroad.
-Certain circumstances may require them to be held on file for an additional period.
+It is strongly recommended that you keep a copy of all submitted forms.
+Clark study abroad application forms are generally kept on file in the office for two semesters after a student returns from their program abroad.
+Only in unique circumstances are they held for an additional period.

 - Medical Emergency Contact Form (2013)